 Water managers measure water on a "water year" which is October through September.
 Bremerton water sources rely entirely on precipitation and not snow pack.
-Water Year 2013 started on October 1, 2012.
-After a record-breaking dry summer/early fall, the rains began in earnest mid-October.
-October, November, and December brought significant precipitation events while January had only about the average precipitation.
-Current Water Year precipitation is 33% above average.
+Water Year 2014 started on October 1, 2013 and began with four very dry months.
+December 2013 was the driest in Bremerton's 57-year record.
+February's increased rainfall significantly improved the volume in the reservoir; however, precipitation is currently only 57% of average.

-Bremerton currently has sufficient supplies in both its surface water and groundwater sources to meet expected water demands.
+Although surface water supplies are being curtailed due to lack of precipitation, Bremerton currently has sufficient supplies in its groundwater sources to meet expected water demands.
 Customers would be informed should the situation change.
 Customers are advised to always use water wisely.
 The Bremerton Water Utility carefully monitors surface supplies and groundwater levels and alerts customers when increased conservation measures are needed.
 For conservation information, please visit Waterwise Guidelines.

 The Union River Reservoir forms behind Casad Dam.
 The dam is designed for water supply storage, not for flood control.
 McKenna Falls downstream of the dam is a natural barrier to migrating fish.
 When the reservoir fills to capacity, any further flows from precipitation to the reservoir pass downstream to the Union River, just as it would if the reservoir were not there.
 The chart below shows the level of the reservoir at the first of the month (blue) compared to the desired water level (pink).

-The water level in the Union River Reservoir as of February 1, 2013 was 2 feet below the overflow weir.
-Heavy early winter rains filled the reservoir.
+The water level in the Union River Reservoir as of March 2, 2014 was six inches below the overflow weir.
+Winter rains fill the reservoir.
 When the reservoir level is above the overflow, the lake is full to capacity and additional precipitation can increase flow downstream in the Union River.
 Information for residents living below the Union River Reservoir can be found in the Union River Flood Notification System brochure or visit Mason County's Emergency Management Division website.